 The Martian — Andy Weir

 Andy Weir’s blog-post novel turned mega-blockbuster.
 As an indie author, I enjoyed his success.
 As a sci-fi fan, I loved his story.
 Told mostly as a series of journal entries by the main character, the story is gripping even after you’ve seen the movie and know the end.

 I saw the movie first and had to read the book.
-There are a bunch of books in his Jack Ryan series, but this is first.
+There are a bunch of books in his Jack Ryan series, but this is the first.
 It’s also the shortest (at 387 pages) and easiest read.
-Each book in the series is longer than the previous one until you get to the last one that cuts way back to a mere 618 page.
+Each book in the series is longer than the previous one until you get to the last one that cuts way back to a mere 618 pages.
 These are the quintessential techno-thrillers.
 If you are looking to break into the genre, or Tom Clancy specifically, The Hunt for Red October is a great place to start.

 Just as Tom Clancy can be looked at as the bar for techno-thrillers, John Grisham can be arguably seen as the bar for legal thrillers.
 If you’ve ever seen the movie version with Tom Cruise and Gene Hackman, you’ll think you know what to expect.
 But the book and the movie diverge at several points.
 The ending of the book is much more realistic than the movie.
 I won’t give it away, but I will say don’t count on your memory of the movie.

 A lot of great thriller books get turned into movies, and this one is no exception.
 But like most of the others, just because you’ve seen the movie doesn’t mean you know what’s going to happen in the book.
 This is the first of Patterson’s Alex Cross series.
 It gives you a good introduction to the character, as well as a plot that will keep you guessing until the end (although I’ll admit I had my suspicions about halfway through).
 Patterson likes to use short chapters to give a faster feel to his stories.
 It does make it easy to read in small doses if you only get short periods of reading time.